kvalle/blog/posts/productive-with-bash.md

 This might sound boring, but it will most certainly give you bang for the bucks.

 If you're an Emacs user, most of the bindings should already be familiar to you, since bash by default is in *emacs-mode*.
-Hardcore Vim users might wish to change to the *vi editing mode* (you can do this by typing `set -o vi`), but I prefer to learn the defaults since is what most people will be using.
+Hardcore Vim users might wish to change to the *vi editing mode* (you can do this by typing `set -o vi`), but I prefer to learn the defaults since that is what most people will be using.

 This list is by no means exhaustive, but should cover most of the keyboard shortcuts you'll be likely to use.
 Lets start with the most basic ones: